kreimanlab/VisualSearchAsymmetry/readme.md

 # Visual Search Asymmetry: Deep Nets and Humans Share Similar Inherent Biases

 This contains all the code required to reproduce the results shown in our paper [[1](#cite_vsa)].
-To make things simple we have provided bash scripts which can be used to directly run the specified models to produce the results shown in the paper.
+To make things simple we have provided bash scripts that can be used to directly run the specified models to produce the results shown in the paper.
 If you want to evaluate different parts of the model individually, use the notebook file `runExp.ipynb` inside the `vs_exp/eccNET`directory.

 ## Environment Preparation

-First of all you will need to prepare your environment to run these code.
+First of all you will need to prepare your environment to run these codes.
 Make sure you have Ananconda installed on your machine, if you do not have you can follow the instruction from [here](https://docs.anaconda.com/anaconda/install/) to install it.
-Ananconda will be used to create a virtual environment with all the packages and dependencies which are used in our code.
+Anaconda will be used to create a virtual environment with all the packages and dependencies which are used in our code.

-We have provided a `prepDirectory.sh` bash script for you to quickly prepare your envirionment.
+We have provided a `prepDirectory.sh` bash script for you to quickly prepare your environment.
 Run the following commands:

 ```
 chmod +x prepDirectory.sh
 ./prepDirectory.sh
 ```

-The above script will download all the experiment dataset, pretrained weights, and GBVS model from a dropbox links.
+The above script will download all the experiment datasets, pre-trained weights, and GBVS models from a dropbox link.
 The script will automatically place them at the relevant directory location.
-Next the script will create an anaconda envirionment with all the required packages with name "vsa_klab".
+Next, the script will create an anaconda environment with all the required packages with the name "vsa_klab".

-Once, the directory is prepared activate the conda envirionment by running `conda activate vsa_klab`.
+Once, the directory is prepared activate the conda environment by running `conda activate vsa_klab`.

 ## Running Visual Search Experiments